 - Katanas Are Just Better: Carries a long katana with an elaborated scabbard with him.

 - Meaningful Name: His name comes from a card game in which the player has to guess the identity of the other one's card, and Who's-Who wears a mask that hides most of his face.
+The names becomes doubly meaningful when Who's-Who mentions Jinbe to have already met him, and the latter can't recognize him because of his mask.

 - No Shirt, Long Jacket: Whos Who wears a jacket and a shirt unbuttoned to show off his tattooed chest.